 Tech Due Diligence Checklist: questions to prepare for Technical Due Diligence

-What is a Tech Due Diligence?
-Tech due diligence is a comprehensive evaluation of a company’s technology assets, processes, and capabilities, typically conducted during mergers and acquisitions (M&A), investments, or partnerships.
-The goal is...
+Key takeaways Tech due diligence is a comprehensive evaluation of a company’s technology assets, processes, and capabilities, typically conducted during mergers and acquisitions (M&A), investments, or partnerships.
+The goal is to assess the...

 Top 3 risks to be aware of in High Tech M&A deals